 FRAXA Research Foundation has awarded $50,000 to fund a clinical trial of metformin for children and adults with Fragile X syndrome.
-Principal Investigator Dr. Artuela Çaku and Co-Investigator Dr. Francois Corbin are conducting this open-label trial at the University of Sherbrooke in Canada.
+Principal Investigator Dr. Artuela Çaku and Co-Investigator Dr. Francois Corbin are conducting this open-label trial.

 Artuela Çaku MD

 University of Sherbrooke